slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On accountability

 <!--
+> *"Who does not trust enough will not be trusted."
+-- Lao Tsu*
+> *"Love your country, but never trust its government."
+-- Robert A. Heinlein.*
+> *"Truth prevails where opinions are free."
+-- Tom Paine*
+> *"The more we disagree, the more chance there is that at least one of us is right.*
+> *"Tell the truth and run."
+-- Yugoslav proverb*

+- chi sei? sono l'evoluzione di tutti i miei errori.
 - dishonesty is a reaction to fear.
 - bravery is learned -> micro-bravery, start small
 - Humility With forward action: 'I wasn’t the smartest in X but.."